My current top rated rides: SWEET!

 XTR XC build with

-Until recently I was running a Fox 120mm fork
+I was originally running a Fox 120mm fork with a

 Terralogic damper (It's like having an automatic lock out).